Liquid vs. Granular Fertilizers: Which One Is Right for Your Garden?

 • Lawn Care: Granular fertilizers are perfect for lawns.
 They spread easily, break down slowly, and give grass the nutrients it needs over time.

-• Busy Gardeners: If you’re the type who wants to set it and forget it (we all have those days!), granular fertilizers let you fertilize less often and still get great results.
+• Busy Gardeners: If you’re the type who wants to set it and forget it , granular fertilizers let you fertilize less often and still get great results.

 Which One Should You Choose?